 The College promotes midwifery standards of practice and ongoing education courses for midwives once they are registered.
 It represents and advocates for midwifery and women’s health interests to government, health organisations, consumer groups and the general public.

 The College has 10 geographic regions and five sub-regions in the smaller provincial centres.
 The regions function autonomously and have their own constitutions which align to the national College constitution.

 Each region has its own elected office bearers, i.e. Chairperson, Secretary, Treasurer, Standards Review Panels, Standards Review Co-ordinators, Resolution Committee members, Education Committee representatives and so on.

-Each of the regional chairpersons is part of the National Committee (the governance body of the College) which meets three times a year.
+Each of the regional chairpersons is part of the National Board (the governance body of the College) which meets three times a year.